antonbabkin/rurec/nbs/index.md

     - It keeps all the files associated with the project together e.g., data, scripts, results, and figures.
     - It lets you get back to where you left off: the same working directory, command history, and all the open files will persist across sessions.
     - The .Rproj file will also look for a <renv.lock> file to maintain environment version and structure, which makes the project Isolated, Portable, and Reproducible.
+        - Use command renv::status() to check differences between the project lockfile and the current library.
+        - Use command renv::restore(lockfile = file.path(rprojroot::find_rstudio_root_file(), "renv.lock") ) to sync system and project package versions.
+        - Use command renv::snapshot() if packages are added or updated.

 - Next navigate to the desired script or notebook using the Files tab (bottom right window in R), or File in computer tool bar (left top most), or ⌘O.
     - For more on the relationships of project scripts and notebooks located in the /nbs folder see the *repo_structure* [schematic](https://docs.google.com/drawings/d/1z4iLABHF8wnfhSumAU7tXr68zDFd4wUfL8vclrVioBs/edit).